 Combine your pureed veggies with your ground meat in a large bowl.

 Hand mix together.

 Scoop 1/4 cup sized portions into muffin tins.

 Place muffin tins in the freezer, until nuggets are frozen.

 Once frozen, take out and store the nuggets in a zip lock bag in the freezer.

-To cook, fill a saucepan with about a 1/2 inch of water and add the nuggets.
+If you want to eat cooked food, this would be the time that you would fill a saucepan with about a 1/2 inch of water and add the nuggets.